ranielgabriel/HROnline/README.md

 |-view_authorization_list.php - This file is for General List.
 |-policy_viewer.php - This file is for the Privacy Policy List.
 ```

-Note: Many files were not written and included in the "Important Files" section because during working or up to this date upon writing this README, I did not encounter changing or working any codes in the other files.
+PS: Many files were not written and included in the "Important Files" section because during working or up to this date upon writing this README, I did not encounter changing or working any codes in the other files.
 Only the files in the "Important Files" section are the files that I had a chance to worked on.

 Update this README if you want to add any other essential changes or notes.